May 01, 2020//Tony HowlettLast Updated: November 19, 2020

 That is, the goal of a truly secure remote access solution should be to achieve a state of “All-Activity Awareness” – because your data will be the most secure when you can boost the visibility of all remote activity occurring on your network.

 How do you achieve a state of being the best of the best?
-By properly auditing third parties who are given remote access to your network.
+By properly auditing remote access to the third parties on your network.
 The best way to do this is to enlist the help of a vendor management solution that can automatically track each vendor user’s activity with videos and logs of files transferred, commands entered, and services accessed.

 There is an old saying: “Trust, but verify.”
 While the 20th-century use of this quote was in the context of international relations, it can be applied to 21st-century cybersecurity as well.
 You may trust your vendors enough to give them access to your network, but you need to verify what they are doing on your network, making sure they are only accessing the resources they require and not exhibiting any signs of suspicious or strange activity.